Graviton-Code-Editor/website/docs/guides/building.md

 ## Developing (optional)

-In case you just want to test it in dev mode, run:
+In case you just want to test it in development mode, run:

 ```shell
 npm start